Could ‘Citizen Science’ Be Better Than Academy Science?

 Cook, who tweets at @garethideas, describes one project where scientists at the University of Washington “created a game called FoldIt, which gives players an image of a protein molecule and video game-like tools for folding the molecule.
 As the energy required to maintain the molecule in a particular shape drops — meaning it’s closer to nature’s solution — a player’s score increases.”

 FoldIt, Cook continues, “is a potentially addictive game that requires excellent spatial reasoning.
 Some players excelled at it — indeed, some became whizzes, and the researchers put their skills to work on unsolved problems.
-In September, the scientists announced that a team of its players had deciphered the folding of a protein important in AIDS research.”

 Comments (3)